proof-of-tests/bayes-engine/docs/DEPLOYMENT.md

 You can also trigger deployments manually:

-- Go to Actions → Deploy to CloudFlare Workers → Run workflow
+- Go to Actions → CD → Run workflow

 ## Local Deployment